-A common issue we come across at Ludlum Law Firm is where a client has been charged with possession of drugs or a firearm and they tell us that the illegal contraband did not belong to them.
-Usually this happens where a car is pulled over with multiple passengers and drugs or a firearm is discovered hidden somewhere in the vehicle, but no one claims responsibility for it.
-A case like this usually involves the issue of possession and more precisely, the issue of constructive possession.
+A common issue we come across at Ludlum Law Firm is where a client has been charged with possession of drugs or a firearm, and they tell us that the illegal contraband did not belong to them.
+Usually, this happens when a car is pulled over with multiple passengers and drugs, or a firearm is discovered hidden somewhere in the vehicle, but no one claims responsibility.
+A case like this usually involves the issue of possession and, more precisely, constructive possession.

-- whether or not the defendant owned the vehicle/home that the illegal contraband was found
+- Whether or not the defendant owned the vehicle/home, the illegal contraband was found.

-- whether the defendant had the ability to physically place the illegal contraband where it was found
+- Whether the defendant could physically place the illegal contraband where it was found.

 - Whether other items were found with the illegal contraband that would suggest that it belonged to a specific person.

 The fact is that often constructive possession becomes very technical, fact-specific, and hard to prove.
 In many cases, if an officer cannot determine the true owner, they will charge everyone.